 His heart condition, mitral valve regurgitation has deteriorated over time and he has difficulty performing his job which is essential to the lifeline of his family.
 When our team first discussed surgery options with Hammed and the need for follow-up blood thinners and routine labs, he felt he had little option as he could not even afford $40 a month for medications and this meant not having the ability to feed his family.
 Basically, he was left with a choice between his health and taking care of his family.

 Due to these circumstances, Hammed might not be a good candidate for surgery because of his inability to afford follow-up care.
-This decision did not sit well with our medical team as we knew his family would probably not survive without his income.
+This decision did not sit well with the VOOM Foundation medical team, as we knew his family would probably not survive without his income.
 We agonized over what would happen to his children if he did not have this surgery.
 How would they survive and what would their future hold?
 How would they eat?
 After further discussions among our team and the willingness of others to move Hammed and his family forward, partners from both the United States and Nigeria moved into action.